 What really saddens me about cases like this is that often those targeted are vulnerable, elderly people.
 Don’t get me wrong, my Grandad was no fool.
 In fact he was a very intelligent man with all marbles securely in place.
 The people who operate this type of operations are just experts in their field and prey on what they see as easy targets.
 Even the savviest of us would be hard pressed to hold our ground with hard sales marketing.

 Fortunately, in Grandad’s case, he was able to ring mum so she could help him but firstly some people don’t have anyone they can turn to and if they do, they might not feel they can tell their nearest and dearest about such a purchase especially if it is a pricey one.

-It might take some time and a great deal of work, but in Grandad’s memory and for all those people who need others to protect them, I am determined to raise awareness of this issue and won’t stop until an end is put to cold calling and pressure selling.
+It might take some time and a great deal of work, but in Grandad’s memory and for all those people who need others to protect them, I am determined to raise awareness of this issue and really hope that the legislation introduced to date will be the beginning of the end for cold calling.

 “There’s nothing more annoying

 When you don’t know what they’re looking for

 But when you’re old and frail